RMI-PACTA/workflow.prepare.pacta.indices/README.md

 ### Required input

 The index preparation Dockerfile uses the `ghcr.io/rmi-pacta/workflow.transition.monitor` docker image as a base image.
-Although the image is public, pullang public images ffrom GHCR requires authentication.
+Although the image is public, pulling public images from GHCR requires authentication.

 You can authenticate to GHCR with any valid GitHub Personal Access token